You can talk to a Get Into Teaching Line adviser online between 8am and 8pm.Start live chat

 What is a PGCE?

 The postgraduate certificate in education – or PGCE is a one- or two-year academic qualification you can achieve during your teacher training.

 What courses is the PGCE available on?

-The PGCE is included on all university-led postgraduate teacher training programmes and most school-led routes, in England.
+A postgraduate qualification, usually a PGCE, is part of all university-led postgraduate teacher training programmes and most school-led routes, in England.
 Speak to your chosen training provider to find out what qualification, such as a PGCE, their course offers.

 Do I need a PGCE to qualify as a teacher in England?

 No – you only need QTS, which you achieve on successfully completing all university- and school-led training routes.
 The PGCE is an additional qualification you can gain alongside QTS.

 What are the benefits of gaining a PGCE?

 In addition to the increased confidence the academic training gives you, the PGCE is also an internationally recognised qualification.
 If you ever decide to teach in Scotland, Northern Ireland or other countries, it’s likely you’ll need an academic qualification such as a PGCE alongside QTS to register as a qualified teacher.